dadrezaei/dadrezaei/README.md

 - 👋 Hi, I’m Reza Dadrezaei
 - 👀 I’m interested in .Net and pure javascript
-- 🌱 I’m currently learning Azure
+- 🌱 I’m currently learning Azure Cloud
 - 💞️ I’m looking to collaborate on .Net projects
 - 📫 You can reach me on https://www.linkedin.com/in/dadrezaei/